krusty45/gunbot-lite-config-creator/README.md

 3) Save new file.
 4) Open it in your browser and generate you config.

-# Doing it this way will prevent you from submitting your API secret into the webz.
+### You can do it this way if you dont want to use the online version!!!

 #### To Do: